 Hopefully the GP health check questionnaire has helped you understand areas of your health that you may want to improve.

-With the questions we asked you in this GP check, our aim is to help you build a more complete and accurate record of your health – all in the palm of your hand.
+With the questions we ask in this GP check, our aim is to help you build a more complete and accurate record of your health – all in the palm of your hand.
 All this information can be used as an easily accessible reference, so you’ll be able to monitor your health and share it with health providers at the point of care.